-- Identify a procedures and protocols to ensure that informed consent is obtained from research subjects (or their legally authorized representative).
+- Identify procedures and protocols to ensure that informed consent is obtained from research subjects (or their legally authorized representative) when appropriate.

-- Demonstrate that procedures are in place to maximize subject privacy and confidentiality is maximized.
+- Demonstrate that procedures are in place to maximize subject privacy and confidentiality.

 - If the research involves collaboration, provide procedures to ensure that all members of the research team understand and agree to be bound by the research protocol identified in the research proposal and stipulated by the IRB.